 Initially in the 1980s, Ptarmigan Arts was set up with a retail space and several “open air” studio spaces so that customers could interact and view the artists at work.
 As more artists kept joining, it then became an art gallery.
 In 1992, the area for the Back Room Gallery was renovated as a new venue for solo exhibits.
 See the Back Room Gallery for information on the current exhibit and past shows.
-If you are interested in having a solo or collaborative show in the Back Room Gallery, please email email@example.com or see the Back Room Gallery Call for Artists for more information.
+If you are interested in having a pop-up weekend show of 1-2 days, starting on a Friday or Saturday, please see the Pop-Up Show Application and Artist Information Sheet for details.
+You can also email us at email@example.com.

 A turning point for our gallery occurred on June 1, 2013.
 Ptarmigan Arts became a cooperative art gallery with over 30 artist-members and an elected Board of Directors and officers.
 As one artist said about the cooperative structure of Ptarmigan Arts, “It’s nice to be part owner of an art gallery where all of the member artists share in the responsibilities and rewards of running the business.
 It creates a positive family atmosphere.”

 MEMBERSHIP RESPONSIBILITIES AND REWARDS